jmlake569/ecs_test_cases/README.md

 3. **Select the appropriate cluster and task definition**.
 4. **Run the task**.

-## Deploying CloudFormation Template

-This template deploys everything required to run an ECS cluster that runs a single task.
-This cluster and template is for testing and development purposes only.

-## Instructions

-1. **Deploy using UI or CLI**.
-2. **The paremter is not required and the default to a fake container image.
-You can include your own image here if you want, if not it defaults to an alpine container**.

 ## Stopping the Task

 To stop the task, navigate to the ECS section in the AWS Management Console, select the running task, and choose to stop it.

 ---

+## Deploying the CloudFormation Template

+This template deploys all the necessary components to run an ECS cluster that executes a single task.
+This setup is intended primarily for testing and development purposes.

-## Example Usage
+## Instructions

-This setup is particularly useful for running lightweight cron jobs or one-off tasks in a serverless environment.
+1. **Deploy using UI or CLI**.
+2. **The template includes a parameter for specifying the Docker image URI.
+By default, it is set to use an Alpine Linux image**.

 ---

 ## Contributing

 If you wish to contribute to this project, please submit a pull request with your proposed changes.